Multi-lateral Trading Facility (MTF)

-On 3 January 2018, the revised EU Markets in Financial Instruments Directive (MiFID) and the accompanying Markets in Financial Instruments Regulation (MiFIR) will take effect as applicable law across all of the European Economic Area.
-With many accompanying technical standards and delegated acts, this legislation has come to come to be known as MiFID II.
-It is part the EU’s legislative response to fulfilling on their G20 commitments to reform financial markets following the financial crisis of 2008.
+On 3 January 2018, the revised EU Markets in Financial Instruments Directive (MiFID) and the accompanying Markets in Financial Instruments Regulation (MiFIR) took effect as applicable law across all of the European Economic Area.
+With many accompanying technical standards and delegated acts, this legislation has come to be known as MiFID II.
+It is part of the EU’s legislative response to fulfilling on their G20 commitments to reform financial markets following the financial crisis of 2008.
 In particular, in addition to reporting and clearing, the G20 committed to starting a process of persuading financial markets users to shift their trading of Over The Counter derivatives onto electronic trading venues.
 The changes are intended to promote financial stability and are seen as means by which to increase accountability and transparency in the financial system.

 If you are interested in exploring the opportunities presented by 360T MTF, then please contact your account manager or write to the 360T compliance department email below, who will provide you with a copy of the MTF Supplement Agreement and Rulebook.

 Foreign Exchange (FX) is currently generically classified as being a non-liquid financial instrument.
 Consequently, in accordance with the provisions of the Market in Financial Instruments Regulation (MiFIR) and accompanying Regulatory Technical Standards (RTS), 360T MTF applied for and received on 21 December 2017 a waiver from the requirement to provide pre-trade transparency details.
 Given that 360T MTF is based on a Request for Quote trading model, it is believed that providing such transparency would not be in the interests of MTF market participants or the wider FX market.